FREE DELIVERY FOR ALL ORDERS OVER £50 (Excluding Bumblebee Colony Orders & Product Subscriptions)

 Where Should I Apply The Ladybirds?

 Adult Ladybirds are best suited for application onto Aphid infested plants in confined spaces such as greenhouses, conservatories and polytunnels.
-The adult Ladybirds can be released outdoors but are difficult to apply directly to specific infestations as they are winged and can fly away.
+Adult Ladybirds can be released outdoors but are difficult to apply directly to specific infestations as they are winged and can fly away.
 Ladybird larvae, which are not winged at this stage of their life cycle, are easier to use for outdoor infestations, as the larvae will stay in one place.

 What Conditions Do The Ladybirds Require?